Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 - Seestar: 10 seconds over at least 1/2 hour.

-- Take your calibration frames (darks, biases, and fits).
+- Take your calibration frames (darks, biases, and flats).

 - Save your individual Light frames.